 Shrimp salad is a staple in our house.
 I’ve been making it for years without a recipe.
 You know, I just winged it.
 But I’ve tested and tested to bring you guys the exact measurements for my absolute favorite shrimp salad!

-My biggest tip when using frozen shrimp is to thaw on paper towels.
-Being sure to change the towels when soaked.
+- My biggest tip when using frozen shrimp is to thaw on paper towels.
+Be sure to change the towels when soaked.
 This will give you the freshest tasting shrimp without all the added water that usually accompanies frozen seafood.

 Remove the cooked shrimp to cold water immediately.
 Drain, and pat dry.

 In a large bowl add shrimp, finely chopped celery, and green onions.